roblox-ts/roblox-ts.com/_docs/guides/packages.md

 ## Package Installation
 To install packages, use `npm install` followed by the name of the package within your project directory.

-Your `rojo.json` file should have a partition to sync modules into studio.
+Your `default.project.json` file should have a partition to sync the `include` folder into studio.
 Refer to the roblox-ts [quick start guide](/docs/quick-start) for more information.

 ## Package Creation
 Creating your own package is easy.